sinarhen-knu/lab2-django-web/rostik.md

 - Configured test coverage reporting to ensure code quality

 Overall, Rostik's work created a solid foundation for the project, with a well-structured database design and comprehensive testing strategy that ensures the application's reliability and maintainability.

+## Documentation and Knowledge Sharing

+To ensure project maintainability and team collaboration, Rostik:

+- Created comprehensive API documentation using Swagger/OpenAPI
+- Wrote detailed setup guides for new developers joining the project
+- Documented database schema and relationships with diagrams
+- Established coding standards and best practices documentation
+- Provided regular knowledge-sharing sessions with team members

+Overall, Rostik's work created a solid foundation for the project, with a well-structured database design and comprehensive testing strategy that ensures the application's reliability and maintainability.